dashfaq/dashfaq.github.io/index.md

 > If you want to know if you have *any* credit balance (to check if you did your first setup correctly), try to check out with any shipped-and-sold-by-Amazon item.
 (If you're looking for something that qualifies, try [any AmazonBasics item](https://www.amazon.com/AmazonBasics).)
 When you start checkout, you'll see "Dash Promotion:	-$4.99" (or a lower amount, if your item is cheaper or you've already spent some of the current credit).

 > To find your total Dash credit balance:
-> 1. Find your "Amazon MP3" balance [this link](https://www.amazon.com/gp/feature.html?tag=slicinc-20&ascsubtag=b6d9ea4ae1b011e788cd9ee15ae9a4c50INT&ie=UTF8&gcIsProcess=0&docId=1000811661).
+> 1. Find your "Amazon MP3" balance at [this link](https://www.amazon.com/gp/feature.html?tag=slicinc-20&ascsubtag=b6d9ea4ae1b011e788cd9ee15ae9a4c50INT&ie=UTF8&gcIsProcess=0&docId=1000811661).
 (If the balance doesn't come up immediately, click the "Check your balance" button.)
 > 2. Check [this link](https://www.amazon.com/norushcredits?tag=aftvn-20) to see if you have any "Digital Rewards" credits for no-rush shipping.
 > 3. Subtract any no-rush Digital Rewards from your Amazon MP3 balance to find the value of your Dash credits only.